open-mmlab/pre-commit-hooks/README.md

 Check the validity of the ecosystem yaml file

-- `--filename` - path of the project yaml
+- `filename` - path of the project yaml

 ```yaml
   - repo: https://github.com/open-mmlab/pre-commit-hooks